Hard Rock Hotel & Casino Atlantic City

-The Hard Rock Hotel & Casino Atlantic City, formerly the Trump Taj Mahal, is a casino and hotel on the Boardwalk, owned by Hard Rock International, in Atlantic City, New Jersey, United States.
+The Hard Rock Hotel & Casino Atlantic City, formerly the Trump Taj Mahal, is an integrated resort on the Boardwalk, owned by Boardwalk 1000, LLC, a joint venture between Hard Rock International and Edgewood Properties, in Atlantic City, New Jersey, United States.

-The casino was inaugurated in 1990 by its owner, Donald Trump, and was built at a total cost of nearly US$1 billion.
+The casino was inaugurated in 1990 by its owner, Donald Trump, and was built at a total cost of nearly $1 billion.
 Original restaurants at the Taj Mahal included Hard Rock Cafe, Sultan's Feast, Dynasty, Il Mulino New York, Moon at Dynasty, and Robert's Steakhouse.
 It was also the home of Scores, the country's first in-casino strip club.
 The Taj Mahal came to the brink of closure in 2014 as its parent company went through bankruptcy, but ultimately remained open under the new ownership of Icahn Enterprises.
 In 2015, the Taj Mahal admitted to having "willfully violated" anti-money-laundering regulations for years and was fined $10 million.
 It was the highest penalty ever levied by the U.S. federal government against a casino.
 On August 3, 2016, it was announced that the Trump Taj Mahal would close after Labor Day because it was losing millions of dollars each month.
 It was closed on October 10, 2016.

 On March 1, 2017, the Seminole Tribe of Florida through its Hard Rock International brand, and the Morris and Jingoli families, announced its purchase of the facility and conversion to the Hard Rock Hotel and Casino brand.
 It reopened on June 27, 2018, a day earlier than planned.
-The Mark Grossinger Etess Arena, named for a Trump Organization executive who was responsible for conducting boxing matches in Atlantic City, and was intended to host major events upon completion when he was killed in an October 1989 helicopter crash, is a performance venue at the resort.
+The Etess Arena, named for a Trump Organization executive who was responsible for conducting boxing matches in Atlantic City, and was intended to host major events upon completion when he was killed in an October 1989 helicopter crash, is a performance venue at the resort, now known as Hard Rock Live at Mark G. Etess Arena.